structuremap/structuremap/documentation/the-container/profiles-and-child-containers.md

 <[sample:show_a_child_container_in_action]>

-_Child Container's_ are a mechanism to make a completely new `Container` that can override some of the parent `Container's` registrations but still fall back to the parent `Container` to fulfil any request that is not explicitly configured to the child container.
+_Child Container's_ are a mechanism to make a completely new `Container` that can override some of the parent `Container's` registrations but still fall back to the parent `Container` to fulfill any request that is not explicitly configured to the child container.
 The behavior of a child container in how it resolves services and allows you to override the parent container is very similar to a <[linkto:the-container/nested-containers;title=nested container]>, but the crucial difference is in how the two concepts handle lifecycles and <[linkto:the-container/disposing;title=calling IDisposable.Dispose()]>.

 A couple salient facts about child containers that **should** (knock on wood) dispel the confusion about when and why to use them versus a nested container: